Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

 How often should I water Corn Plant?

-Do not water your Corn Plant on a schedule to avoid overwatering or underwatering.
+Do not water your Corn Plant on a schedule to avoid either overwatering or underwatering as both negatively affect plant growth.

-Water your Corn Plant thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings.
-Keep the soil consistently moist but not soggy to avoid yellowing and rotting.
+Water your Dracaena massangeana thoroughly in spring and summer until the water drips through the drainage hole.
+Allow the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to avoid rotting, drooping, yellowing, browning and dropping leaves.

-Decrease watering in the cold season to maintain the soil slightly moist.
-Never allow the soil to dry out completely as it can lead to wilting and brown leaf tips and edges.
+Decrease watering in fall and winter to maintain the soil slightly moist.
+Never allow the soil to dry out completely as it can lead to wilting, drooping, yellowing, leaf drop, and brown leaf tips and edges.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can result in root-rot and death of the plant.

 Light Requirements